Malcx/Avery-C32015-25-Business-Card-PSD-Templates/README.md

 Cards are embeded as smart objects so you only need to edit one to update the whole sheet.

 Make sure to load the paper correctly into your printer as one edge is larger than the other.

+Templates are as per these on Amazon http://amzn.to/1sMxzZA (disclaimer - the link contains affilate code)